aisosag/chiefdady/README.md

 - 👋 Hi, I’m Aisosa @chiefdady
-- 👀 I’m interested in webdevelopment
+- 👀 I’m interested in Data Engineering projects
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning different cloud platforms
-- 💞️ I’m looking to collaborate on websites projects
+- 💞️ I’m looking to collaborate on data engineering projects
-- 📫 How to reach me here or  via email guaisosa2@gmail.com
+- 📫 How to reach me here INBOX

 <!---
 chiefdady/chiefdady is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.